Josiah Taft: Marriage and children

+Adult life

+Josiah was a farmer and soldier, and Lydia was a colonial mother and homemaker.
+Josiah became a prominent citizen in early Uxbridge.
+He was a farmer, local official, and Massachusetts legislator.
 Josiah went on to serve a number of terms as a member of the Board of Selectmen, as town clerk, and as town moderator.
 Josiah served in the Massachusetts General Court.
-HR, 1753.
+House of Representatives, 1753.
 Lydia and Josiah were among the wealthiest families in Uxbridge.

-Place in early American history

 Taft was originally known as Ensign Josiah Taft in the Uxbridge Militia, and later as Lieutenant, and then Captain Josiah Taft in the French and Indian War.
 Josiah served as the Uxbridge town moderator.
 He presided over the proceedings of the New England style open town meeting.
 It is later reported, that Josiah Taft became the largest taxpayer in the town of Uxbridge in 1756.
-In the Fall of 1756, Josiah and Lydia's 18-year-old son, Caleb, became ill, while studying at Harvard, and died on September 19.
+In the fall of 1756, Josiah and Lydia's son, Caleb, became ill, while studying at Harvard College, and died on September 19.
 Josiah went to Boston and Cambridge to bury Caleb.

-Josiah himself became ill after returning home, and died on September 30, at Uxbridge, Massachusetts at age 47.
+Josiah himself became ill after returning home, and died on September 29, 1756, at Uxbridge, Massachusetts at age 47.
 It was reported that he left a good estate with bonds and a will.

-This was immediately prior to an important vote on the town's support for the war effort in the French and Indian Wars.
-Josiah's untimely death opened the door for Lydia's giant step into America's history of women's suffrage.
-Lydia, Josiah's widow, then became America's First Woman Voter, known initially in records as the 'widow Josiah Taft'.
-Lydia went on to vote in three official Uxbridge town meetings, in 1756, 1758, and 1765.
+Lydia became the largest landholder in Uxbridge and based upon the principal of "no taxation without representation, she was made a voter by proxy, America's first woman voter.
+On October 30, 1756, an important open town meeting was held to decide whether to support the French and Indian War effort.
+Her vote settled what would otherwise have been a tie.
+The town would provide financial support for the war.
+Lydia died November 9, 1778.